-A range of skin problems can be effectively treated by cryotherapy, with reliable results with our English-speaking dermatologists in Barcelona.
+A range of skin problems can be effectively treated by cryotherapy with our English-speaking dermatologists in Barcelona

 Our dermatologists offer cryotherapy sessions to treat different types of skin lesions such as spots, warts, skin growths, and other benign lesions.